-Night in the secret realm was not truly dark, but dreaming.
+Night in the secret realm wasn't truly dark, but dreaming.

-Above the Golden Core Avenue, twilight lingered endlessly, caught in the space between dusk and dawn.
-Pale stars flickered like dozing eyes, and the wind moved slow and deliberate, steeped in the scent of old stone, crushed herbs, and quiet memory.
-Even the mountains stood hushed beneath veils of mist that seemed to breathe.
+Above the Golden Core Avenue, twilight lingered endlessly, caught in the heavy, shimmering space between dusk and dawn.
+Pale stars flickered like dozing eyes through a canopy of shifting purple clouds.
+The wind moved slow and deliberate across the landscape, steeped in the scent of weathered stone, crushed bitter herbs, and the quiet weight of memory.
+Even the jagged mountains stood hushed beneath veils of silver mist that seemed to breathe with the rhythm of the earth itself.

 They walked without speaking.
-Not for a lack of words, but because the profound hush around them made speech feel fragile, an intrusion.
+It wasn't for a lack of words, but because the profound hush around them made speech feel fragile, like a glass ornament that might shatter upon the floor.

-Su Min glanced sideways at Yingying.
-Her pace was even, yet her hands remained clasped tightly behind her back, as if holding something vital in place, bracing for a blow that had not yet fallen.
-The holy maiden, always the picture of composure.
-But tonight, something in her spiritual qi shivered at the edges, a subtle vibration Su Min could feel in the air between them.
+Su Min glanced sideways at Xie Yingying.
+The other woman's pace was even and rhythmic, yet her hands remained clasped tightly behind her back.
+She looked like she was bracing for a blow that hadn't yet fallen.
+Su Min watched the holy maiden, who stood as a picture of composure despite the turbulent air.
+Tonight, something in Xie Yingying's spiritual Qi shivered at the edges.
+It was a subtle vibration Su Min could feel in the marrow of her own bones, a static charge in the air between them.

 Su Min recognized it.
-It was a perfect echo of her own restless energy.
+It was a perfect echo of her own restless, golden energy.

-Their bond had undeniably deepened.
-They had stood back-to-back in battle, escaped death more than once, and faced threats that would have broken lesser cultivators.
-Still, trust born on the battlefield was like a finely honed blade—gleaming, weighty, and double-edged.
-It did not always cut clean.
+Their bond had topographically deepened over the decades.
+They had stood back-to-back in the blood of their enemies, escaped death by a hair's breadth more than once, and faced ancient threats that would have broken the foundations of lesser cultivators.
+Still, trust born on the battlefield was like a finely honed blade.
+It was gleaming and weighty, but it was also double-edged.
+It didn't always cut clean through the heart.

-The resonance between their Solar and Lunar Sovereign Physiques could stir powerful, unpredictable reactions, both spiritual and corporeal.
-It felt deeper than simple affection, yet its origins were not always truthful, tangled up in the cauldron's compatibility and the echoing pull of their respective inheritances.
+The resonance between their Solar and Lunar Sovereign Physiques could stir powerful, unpredictable reactions that were both spiritual and corporeal.
+It felt deeper than simple affection.
+Its origins weren't always truthful, however, as they were tangled up in the cauldron's compatibility and the echoing, magnetic pull of their respective inheritances.

-They continued in silence, their footsteps muffled by the thick moss and low fog.
-The mirrored peaks on either side loomed like ancient sentinels, their summits fading into the drifting clouds.
-Above, stars blinked like distant lanterns, their weak light caught and reflected in the still, dark pools scattered along the path.
+They continued through the silence, their footsteps muffled by the thick, damp moss and the low fog that swirled around their ankles.
+The mirrored peaks on either side loomed like ancient, stony sentinels, their summits fading into the drifting clouds.
+Above them, stars blinked like distant lanterns in a deep well, their weak light caught and reflected in the still, dark pools scattered along the mountain path.

 Then Su Min halted.

-A faint, ethereal glow shimmered ahead, nestled between two gentle slopes.
-Yingying came to her side, her sharp eyes narrowing as she focused on the light.
+A faint, ethereal glow shimmered ahead, nestled between two gentle, grassy slopes.
+Xie Yingying came to her side, her sharp eyes narrowing as she focused on the pulsating light.

-Beneath a natural arch of woven pale stone and gnarled root, a single herb swayed in the quiet air.
-It was silver-petaled, delicate as spun silk, and it pulsed with a soft, internal light, as if it breathed in rhythm with the hidden moon.
+Beneath a natural arch of woven pale stone and gnarled, ancient root, a single herb swayed in the quiet air.
+It was silver-petaled and delicate as spun silk.
+It pulsed with a soft, internal light, as if it breathed in rhythm with a hidden moon.
+The scent it released was cool and carried the fragrance of rain on parched earth.

 The Moonlace Bloom.

-Su Min exhaled, a soft sound in the stillness.
+Su Min exhaled, the sound soft in the stillness of the valley.
 "It's real."

-Yingying stepped closer, her gaze locked on the luminous blossom.
-"So this is the legendary Dreamscape Herb."
+Xie Yingying stepped closer, her gaze locked on the luminous blossom.
+"That's why we came, isn't it?"

-It had many names in ancient texts, all pointing to the same elusive truth: it was born only where yin and yang met in perfect stillness, where neither night nor day held dominion.
-The records claimed it allowed two cultivators to share a single thread of consciousness, merging thought, memory, and soul.
-It was an art of cultivation as intimate as it was dangerous.
+It had many names in ancient texts, and all of them pointed to the same elusive truth: it was born only where Yin and Yang met in perfect, frozen stillness.
+It grew only where neither night nor day held dominion.
+The records claimed it allowed two cultivators to share a single thread of consciousness, merging their thought, memory, and soul into one.
+It was an art of cultivation as intimate as it was dangerous for the mind.

-"To use it is to bare the soul," Su Min said quietly, her voice barely a whisper.
-"No masks.
-No shields.
-Even what we hide from ourselves, the Moonlace will reveal it."
+"To use it is to bare the soul," Su Min said quietly.
+Her voice was barely a whisper that the wind tried to carry away.
+"There are no masks.
+There are no shields.
+Even the things we hide from ourselves... the Moonlace will reveal them all."

 She reached out, her fingers gently brushing a single, cool petal.
-It was soft and almost shy in its otherworldly fragility.
+It felt soft and almost shy in its otherworldly fragility.

-Yingying met her gaze, her dark eyes reflecting the flower's silver light.
-"That is why we came, is it not?"
+Xie Yingying met her gaze, and her dark eyes reflected the flower's silver light like twin mirrors.
+"That's why we came, isn't it?"

-Without another word, they each plucked a single petal—one silver, one faintly gold.
+Without another word, they each plucked a single petal.
+One was a brilliant silver, and the other was a faint, sun-drenched gold.

 The world folded inward.